 The opening cash balance of the firm is $34 million, and if we add net cash flow, which is $80 million, we will get the closing balance as $114 million.

-Below is the summary which was prepared by the accountant for loan appraisal.
+Below is the summary which the accountant prepared for loan appraisal.

-The firm is looking to have 80,000 cash in hand, and the same will be met by loan and cash in hand.
-You are required to calculate the amount of loan that will be required by M&M Associates.
+The firm is looking to have 80,000 cash in hand, which will be met by loan and cash in hand.
+First, you must calculate the amount of loan that M&M Associates will require.

 Calculation of total cash inflows will be –

 Calculation of total cash outflows will be –

 Calculation of net cash flow can be done as follows:

 The Net Cash FlowNet Cash FlowNet cash flow refers to the difference in cash inflows and outflows, generated or lost over the period, from all business activities combined.
 In simple terms, it is the net impact of the organization's cash inflow and cash outflow for a particular period, say monthly, quarterly, annually, as may be required. will be –